rails/rails/guides/source/error_reporting.md

 Error Reporting in Rails Applications
 ========================

 This guide introduces ways to manage exceptions that occur in Ruby on Rails applications.
+Exceptions are any events that interrupt the normal flow of your program, such as errors.

 After reading this guide, you will know: